troymessina/ElectronicsLab/CONTRIBUTIONS.md

-# Contributing to Hands-On Advanced Physics Laboratory
+# Contributing to Electronics Lab

 Thank you for your interest in contributing to our physics laboratory textbook!
 This guide will help you understand our contribution process and standards.